OBSERVABILITY PLATFORM

 • Group: The panel group that contains the panel.

-• Description: A description of the panel displayed when hovering over an Information icon.
+• Description: A description of the panel displayed when holding the pointer over an Information icon.

-• Query: Queries whose results Chronosphere uses to populate the panel's visualization.
+• Query: Queries whose results Observability Platform uses to populate the panel’s visualization.

 • Settings: Configuration options for the selected panel type.

-• Links: Links associated with the panel, which can optionally use variables provided by Chronosphere related to the panel or dashboard.
+• Links: Links associated with the panel, which can optionally use variables provided by Observability Platform related to the panel or dashboard.

 • JSON: An editable, automatically updated JSON representation of the panel’s configuration.

-For details on these settings or unique features in a panel type, see its documentation.
+For details about these settings or unique features in a panel type, see its documentation.
 The panel types available for visualizing data include:

 • Time Series Chart: A line or bar chart representation of time series data returned by the panel’s queries.